-Fully vaccinated visitors can travel to Samui, COVID-19 Vaccination Certificate must be presented upon arrival along with a negative RT-PCR test result.
+Everyone from any country can travel to Thailand.
+COVID-19 Vaccination Certificate must be presented upon arrival.
 The vaccination should be approved by Thailand, in case of cross vaccination both the vaccines must be from the approved manufacturer and the interval between the vaccines should be as instructed by the first dose of vaccine.
-Unvaccinated children ages 12-18 years old and below can enter Samui if they have a negative RT-PCR test result.
+Unvaccinated visitors can enter Thailand if they have a negative RT-PCR test result.

-Visitors must present COVID-19 Vaccination Certificate and a negative RT-PCR test taken within 72-hours prior to arrival.
-The Certificate of Entry (COE) has now been replaced by an online application through Thailand Pass System, and should be processed before applying for the visa.
-RT-PCR test will also have to be taken on arrival at the airport and on day 5-6 an ATK test is accepted, both are at the expense of the traveler and cost THB 2,200 per person.
-The tests should be booked and paid prior to traveling to Thailand.
-Additionally, foreign tourists travelling to Thailand will need to download the COVID-19 contact tracking mobile application ‘ThailandPlus’ before arriving in Thailand and use it throughout their stay.
-The application will notify travelers if they have been in close contact with any confirmed cases.
+Thailand Pass should be processed before applying for the visa.
+Additionally, foreign tourists travelling to Thailand will need to download the COVID-19 contact tracking mobile application ‘MorChana’ before arriving in Thailand and use it throughout their stay.
+The application will notify travellers if they have been in close contact with any confirmed cases.
+The non-vaccinated travellers should have a negative RT-PCR test taken within 72 hours before arrival.

-Kamalaya is not an ALQ hotel, but we are an SHA+ hotel.
-Which means that visitors will be able to stay at Kamalaya with an ease of movement and no need to quarantine from the first day of arrival.
+Kamalaya is not an ALQ hotel, but we are an SHA Extra+ hotel.
+This means that visitors will be able to stay at Kamalaya with ease of movement and no need to quarantine from the first day of arrival.

-No, visitors can stay in SHA+ (Amazing Thailand Safety and Health Administration) hotels as part of ongoing efforts to raise safety standards in tourism industry during COVID-19.
-You are required to stay on the island of Samui for 7 days if travelling via Samui Sandbox; Test & GO travelers are required to stay in SHA+ hotel only for 1 night while waiting for their RT-PCR test results.
-After your second ATK test results you can travel anywhere in Thailand.
-All hotels must be booked prior to traveling to Thailand, so if you are planning to move from one hotel to another, it must be booked before arrival.
+No, visitors can stay in SHA+ (Amazing Thailand Safety and Health Administration) hotels as part of ongoing efforts to raise safety standards in the tourism industry during COVID-19.
+You are required to stay on the island of Samui for at least 1 night if travelling via Samui Sandbox; Test & GO travellers are required to stay in SHA+ hotel only for 1 night while waiting for their RT-PCR test results.
+After your second ATK test results, you can travel anywhere in Thailand.
+All hotels must be booked prior to travelling to Thailand, so if you are planning to move from one hotel to another, it must be booked before arrival.

-Yes, as a response to the COVID-19 pandemic our team of wellness experts have worked on creating a new wellness Resilience and Immunity program that addresses health concerns, stress related anxieties, optimal immunity, and post-viral fatigue.
-The program is a holistic approach that will help dealing with all these issues in its entirety from the subtle roots in our heart and mind, to the most tangible physical aspects of health.
+Yes, as a response to the COVID-19 pandemic our team of wellness experts have worked on creating a new wellness Resilience and Immunity program that addresses health concerns, stress-related anxieties, optimal immunity, and post-viral fatigue.
+The program is a holistic approach that will help deal with all these issues in its entirety from the subtle roots in our heart and mind to the most tangible physical aspects of health.

 Yes, you can move around and enjoy various touristic attractions and activities as long as you are using the ‘ThailandPlus’ tracking application.

-Yes, there are plenty of restaurants and bars open in Samui.
+Yes, there are plenty of restaurants and bars open on Samui.
 Shopping centers, walking streets, cinema, department stores, supermarkets are all open.

-At the time of writing, it is after 7 days in Samui Sandbox that visitors will be able to travel to other destinations in Thailand or after 1 night for those coming from 63 approved destination via Test & GO model.
-RT-PCR & ATK test results and COVID-19 Vaccinations Certificate must be presented at checking points to your next destination.
+At the time of writing, it is after just 1 night in Samui Sandbox that visitors will be able to travel to other destinations in Thailand.
+RT-PCR and ATK test results as well as the COVID-19 Vaccinations Certificate must be presented at check points to your next destination.